evkx/evkx.github.io/content/models/mercedes/eqb/EQB_250/_index.md

 ## Infotainment

-You can choose from two different sound systems on the Mercedes-EQ EQB 250.
+You can choose between two sound systems on the Mercedes-EQ EQB 250.
 With the Standard, you get five amplifier channels and seven speakers with a max system output of 100 watts.
 With the Advanced Soundsystem, you get seven amplifier channels and nine speakers with a max system output of 225 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Mercedes-EQ EQB 250 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.